Full Fix: Nslookup works but ping fails on Windows 10/11

 This might be a bit complicated solution, especially if you need to disable depending services, but as long as you carefully follow the instructions, you should be able to manage.

-Solution 4 – Add a dot after a domain
+5. Add a dot after the searched domain

-This is an unusual workaround, but it works according to users.
+This is an unusual workaround, but it worked for some users.
 If nslookup works but ping fails, perhaps you can fix the problem simply by adding a dot after the domain.

 - Start Command Prompt as administrator.